raminhoodeh/nsso/README.md

 ## What is nsso?

 Professional identity online is a fragmentation problem masquerading as a presentation problem.
-You have a LinkedIn, a Linktree, a personal site, a portfolio, a payment link, and a WhatsApp number — none of which speak to each other, and none of which present you at the depth your work actually deserves.
+You have a LinkedIn, a Linktree, a personal site, a portfolio, a payment link, and a WhatsApp number - none of which speak to each other, and none of which present you at the depth your work actually deserves.

 **nsso** solves this.
-It is a unified professional homepage — one URL, one identity surface — that triples as a **next-gen résumé**, a **link-in-bio tool**, and a **personal storefront**.
+It is a unified professional homepage - one URL, one identity surface — that triples as a **next-gen résumé**, a **link-in-bio tool**, and a **personal storefront**.
 Built around the belief that presenting yourself well is an act of clarity, not vanity.

-> *"Give a man a purpose and the ability to achieve it, and he'll walk over broken glass with a smile."*

 ---